sagemath/sagewiki_to_gh-2022-10-10/dev1/hike.md

  * Tom Boothby (if we hike during the week, I can carry 3 extra; if during the weekend, my fiance will come)
  * Clément Pernet (3 more people)
  * Robert Bradshaw (3 more people)

+Tom's comments

+ * Hiking on Sunday means that other people will be out hiking.
+Hiking during the week is better.
+ * Hiking in the afternoon isn't as good of an idea as hiking in the morning.
+ * Hiking in the morning during the week is dumb, because we'd have to fight traffic.
+ * Bring food.
+I'll have lunch & water enough for me.